Incandescent bulbs are being phased out due to their inefficiency and high power consumption, but the question is what will we replace them with?

 Strip Lights- Strip Lights are a great way to decorate your room.
 They are flexible allowing you to go around almost any shape.
 They are small (approx 15mm wide), self adhesive and can output either white light or multi-coloured light, controlled via the remote control.
 They can enhance a particular area of your room or give a low ambient lighting.

 Spot Lights-Use a Spot Light with narrow a narrow beam angle, directed towards the wall.
 This will create a dramatic effect in any room.
-They could be used to highlight under a cabinet in a kitchen or even to pick out your favorite picture or painting.
+They could be used to highlight under a cabinet in a kitchen or even to pick out your favourite picture or painting.
 Opt for a Spot Light with a beam angle of around 40˚ or less to gain this effect.
 Try using a bulb such as our GU10 3×1 watt LED bulb, selecting warm white for a homely feel, or choose cool white for a modern fresh look.